When you don’t want to spend ages in the kitchen, try this easy turmeric chicken recipe with fennel, orange, and warming spices!

 turmeric roasted chicken with fennel and citrus on a wooden table with a silver spoon to the side.

-What to serve with turmeric chicken
+What to Serve with Turmeric Chicken

-Browse all Mediterranean recipes.
+Browse all Mediterranean recipes

 Visit Our Shop.

-4.85 from 45 votes
+4.86 from 47 votes

-Easy Turmeric Chicken Recipe
+Turmeric Chicken

 turmeric roasted chicken with fennel and citrus on a wooden table with a silver spoon to the side.

 An all-star turmeric chicken recipe with a delicious citrus marinade and a variety of Eastern Mediterranean spices!
 I use bone-in skin-on chicken leg quarters, but you can use different chicken pieces if you like.
 Boneless chicken is an option as well, but be sure to check out my tips for how to adjust cooking time.
-Serve turmeric chicken and fennel with rice or a grain to soak up the sauce.
+Serve with rice or a grain to soak up the sauce.

 Prep – 15 minutes